jack-akers/words-R-us/README.md

 ## Installation

-To install the Words R Us Application, follow these steps:
+To install the Words Я Us Application, follow these steps:

 1. Clone the repository on your local machine using the following command: